restorecommerce/scheduling-srv/README.md

 This service uses [chassis-srv](http://github.com/restorecommerce/chassis-srv), a base module for [restorecommerce](https://github.com/restorecommerce) microservices, in order to provide the following functionalities:
 - exposure of all previously mentioned gRPC endpoints
 - implementation of a [command-interface](https://github.com/restorecommerce/chassis-srv/blob/master/command-interface.md) which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
 These endpoints can be called via gRPC or Kafka events (through the `io.restorecommerce.command` topic).
-- stores the offset values for Kafka topics at regular intervals to Redis
+- a Redis database connection, which is used to store the offset values for Kafka topics at regular intervals and to store scheduled jobs
-- Job store through a Redis cache

 ## Usage